mkucmus/doc/userguide/reward_campaigns/edit/reward_updating.rst

 Updating reward data
 ====================

-You can edit all data provided during  Reward campaign creation process.
+You can edit all data provided during  Reward campaign creation process, except the **Campaign type**.

 You can update reward data by selecting it’s record from **All reward campaigns** list.

 .. image:: /userguide/_images/edit_reward.png
    :alt:   Reward Campaign Edition